manasvigupta/manasvigupta.github.io/_posts/2018-03-31-getting-started-on-contributing-to-apache-kafka-part1.md

 If you always wanted to contribute to Apache Kafka, but, didn't know where to begin, then, you have come to the right place.

 <br/>
-In this two-part series, I will guide you through this process (based on my learnings after I had contributed to Apache Kafka).
+In this two-part series, I will guide you through this process (based on my learnings in the process of contributing to Apache Kafka).

 <br/>
 **Part 1 (current post)** - Install tools needed to run Kafka from source code.